Ribbon control for Java, implemented using JavaFX, based on the Microsoft Ribbon.

 I want to show you how a real JMetro and also FXRibbon app can look like.
 Generally, I need to keep client’s confidentiality, but for this one project, a big client from the U.S.A, I can reveal some screenshots.
 There are things I don’t like about it now and would have done differently, to my defense this was done almost 5 years ago:

 The repo is available at this url: https://github.com/dukke/FXRibbon

 You can download the library jar from here.

-Alternatively FXRibbon is on Bintray (replace version with the version number you want):
+Alternatively FXRibbon is on Bintray and JCenter (replace version with the version number you want):

-Send me pictures of your application if you have time, to get a better understanding of how it’s being used and also maybe (if you allow) for example uses illustrutation:
+Send me pictures of your application if you have time, to get a better understanding of how it’s being used and also (if you allow) for example uses illustration:

 The Ribbon is a very complex control, with several features and different specialized controls that go inside the Ribbon.